Ann-Mari Tengbom

 Ann-Mari, Princess of Bismarck (née Tengbom; 26 July 1907 – 22 September 1999) was a Swedish socialite and the wife of Otto Christian Archibald, Prince of Bismarck.

 Biography

 Ann-Mari Tengbom was born on 26 July 1907 in Stockholm.
 She was the daughter of Swedish architect Ivar Tengbom and his first wife, Hjördis Nordin (1877-1969).
-She attended school in Stockholm, where she was a classmate of Folk Bernadotte, Count of Wisborg.
+She attended school in Stockholm, where she was a classmate of Folke Bernadotte, Count of Wisborg.

 On 18 April 1928 she married German politician and diplomat Otto Christian Archibald, Prince of Bismarck, Head of the House of Bismarck, in a Lutheran ceremony at the Berlin Cathedral.
 They had six children: